Vyral/paul-lopez/_posts/2019-02-21-mistakes-to-steer-clear-from-if-youre-looking-to-rent.md

 Today I’m going to delve further into my philosophy on renting, so follow along in the video above to learn more.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
-Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:&nbsp;**
+Feel free to watch the full message or use these timestamps to browse specific topics at your leisure: **

 0:48 - My philosophy on renting